jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

     "logically" or "semantically" consistent.
 We are less concerned with exact geometry.

-14. Often we want even attachment for a spline that does not have even displacement.
+14. Often we want even attachment for a curve that does not have even displacement.
 In contrast to a parabola, which we can fix to have uniform attachment, a circle would not by angle space evenly.
 Equivalently, a straight edge would not attach evenly with respect to angle.
 The table\text{
-    (see table \ref {tabL})} shows some candidate conversions that Zebraix may use in conjunction with splines in order to achieve even parallel or angular attachment.
+    (see table \ref {tabL})} shows some candidate conversions that Zebraix may use in conjunction with curves in order to achieve even parallel or angular attachment.

 # Other design choices and considerations